The bare necessities: The Ecommerce startup costs you can’t avoid

 - Designing a memorable logo

-In most cases, you’re going to need a graphic designer to help you design a logo.
+In most cases, you’ll need a graphic designer to help you design a logo.
 A logo needs to be simple.
 The simpler the logo, the more memorable it is.
-The design should be relevant to whatever you are trying to sell as well as memorable.
+The design should be relevant to whatever you are trying to sell and unique.
 A combination of an image and a letter or a specific shape in a particular color can emphasize your business’s goals.

-What you need to decide is what your logo is trying to say.
+You need to decide what your cool logo is trying to say.
 Is it a mascot logo like Pepsi?
 A Wordmark logo like Google?
 A letter mark (A series of letters designed in a particular fashion to add emphasis) like Nike or Nasa or a Pictorial mark like Apple?

 Once you have those decisions down, it’s a simple matter of going to a graphic designer.
 A good logo can cost $300-$1500.